josedlpozo/Kompile/README.md

 # Kompile

 Kompile is a simple web application to know how much time you spend kompiling every day.
-It is splitted in two different parts, an API which is in charge to save the kompiling times and a web application which is the frontend of the application.
+It is split in two different parts, an API which is in charge to save the kompiling times and a web application which is the frontend of the application.

 API is written in NodeJS and the web application is built with VueJS.